The zariskian p-adic bifiltered El Zein-Steenbrink-Zucker complex of a proper SNCL scheme with a relative SNCD: Introduction

-$(2)$ For each connected component $S'_0$ of $S_0$, there exists an exact closed point $s\in S'_1$ such that the fiber $(X_s,D_s)/s$ of $(X,D)/S_0$ at $s$ is the log special fiber of a proper strict semistable family over a complete discrete valuation ring of equal characteristic.
+\begin{coro} Let the notations be as in {\rm (\ref{theo:snbme})}.
+Assume that, for each connected component $S'_0$ of $S_0$, there exists an exact closed point $s\in S'_0$ such that the fiber $D^{(k)}_s/s$ of $D^{(k)}/S_0$ at $s$ is the log special fiber of a proper strict semistable family over a complete discrete valuation ring of equal characteristic.
+Then {\rm (\ref{conj:repmc})} is true. \end{coro}